gravity-doc/gravity-doc.github.io/docs/About.md

 ### Storage

 - Inspur AS13000 parallel storage, with 20 nodes, inter-connected with a dual-10Gbps network
-- Usable capacity 4.9PB (raw 6.3PB, configured with 8:2 eraser code for redundancy)
+- Usable capacity 4.9PB (raw 6.3 PB, configured with 8:2 eraser code for redundancy)
 - IO speed ~20GB/s

 ### Network